As stated in Art. 5 of the Statutes, these by-laws contain additional details for the regulation and activities of Euro-HSP.

 Section 1 - Role

 The business and affairs of Euro-HSP shall be supervised and directed by the Board of Directors.
 The Board of Directors may delegate designated authority to a Chief Executive or other paid staff members for the day-to-day running of the association, and from time to time to committees and working groups as it may see fit.
 At least 50% of the Directors should be individuals with HSP and one a scientist.
-Each country shall have maximum one person on the Board at any time.
 Two-thirds of the Board members need to be Full Members.

 The Board will decide on their own rules of operation, including the rules needed for employment contracts.
 These must be written (in the By-laws) and notified to the membership.

 All the powers not assigned by law or the Statutes or the By-Laws to other bodies are vested in the Board of Directors.

 The Board of Directors shall consist of those individuals nominated by Members and subsequently elected by the General Assembly.
 Persons from the Pharmaceutical Industry or who form part of any administrative boards of same may not sit on the Board of Directors.